DaniNewAcc/DaniNewAcc/README.md

 Web Developer
 -------------

-🧠  I'm currently learning TypeScript, NextJS and i'm mainly focused on learning and developing with MERN stack.
+🧠  I'm currently learning NextJS and i'm mainly focused on learning and developing with MERN stack.

 ### Languages and Tools